Research Labworks for MSc

 Students can consider for example, to spend one day every two weeks in Tautenburg to work on the project.

-This project aims to teach students how to determine the properties of the open clusters using astronomical catalogs, stellar evolution models, stellar kinematics, observations, data reduction and analysis.
+This project aims to teach students how to determine the properties of the open clusters using astronomical catalogs, stellar evolution models, stellar kinematics, observations, data reduction, and analysis, as well as SNR and shock physics.

 Tasks

-• Setting the color-magnitude diagram using optical and near-infrared photometry from various catalogs.
+• Setting the color-magnitude diagram of the clusters or loosely groups using optical and near-infrared photometry from various catalogs

-• Determination of the extinction and the cluster age by the isochrone fitting.
+• Determination of the extinction, the cluster age, and the progenitor mass by the isochrone fitting.

 Supervisor: Dr. Baha Dincel